Akash0628/LIC-EXPERIMENTS-SIMULATION/README.md

 ![image](https://github.com/user-attachments/assets/eee3db42-638e-430f-9aaf-1dd7c4141f70)

 ### RESULT:
-* I got the calculated drain current=5.55e-005 in DC analysis output by calculating the NMOS length=175nm and width=178nm.
+* got the calculated drain current=5.55e-005 in DC analysis output by calculating the NMOS length=175nm and width=178nm.
+* The circuit maintains its performance across the tested frequency range.
+* The circuit reacts well to changes and conforming its stability.

 ### INFERENCE:
+* Drain current indicates whether MOSFET is in sturation region.
+* The regions of the MOSFET depends on VGS value.
+* Coupling and bypass capacitors affect the frequency response.
+* Gain depends on the MOSFET parameters.
+* To simulate add a Specific components library files to simulated software.
+* Adjust the length and width of the MOSFET to get calculated drain current value in simulation.

 ### CIRCUIT DIAGRAM-2: